 Public Health (phSC)

-The phSC has strong research and practice focus.
+The phSC has a strong research and practice focus.
 Each monthly meeting will be divided broadly into two sessions.
-The first session will be didactic/presentation related to Public Health topics from faculty (phSC leaders or guest faculty).
-During second session the Faculty Leaders will work with students on their projects employing an interactive discussion format.
-Students are strongly encouraged to complete a summer scholarly project related to public health topic of their choice, to participate in advocacy related to an underserved population, to present projects at scholarly meetings and/or submit for publication.
+The first session will be a didactic/presentation related to Public Health topics from faculty (phSC leaders or guest faculty).
+During the second session the Faculty Leaders will work with students on their projects employing an interactive discussion format.
+Students are strongly encouraged to: 1) complete a summer scholarly project related to a public health topic of their choice; 2) participate in advocacy related to an underserved population; 3) present projects at scholarly meetings and/or submit manuscripts for publication.
 The phSC leaders will work with each student to assist him/her in designing, conducting and publishing their research.

 Ricardo Izurieta, MD, MPH, Dr.PH